Video report by ITV News Political Correspondent Angus Walker

 Northern Ireland is in the eye of the Brexit storm.

-The has been effectively invisible under the terms of the Good Friday Agreement which brought peace after 30 years of ‘the Troubles’.That agreement backed by all parties in Northern Ireland, the UK and Irish governments along with the European Union, has been the background to a row over the border and resulted in the issue becoming the major obstacle in Brexit negotiations.
+The border between the UK and the Republic of Ireland has been effectively invisible under the terms of the Good Friday Agreement which brought peace after 30 years of ‘the Troubles’.That agreement backed by all parties in Northern Ireland, the UK and Irish governments along with the European Union, has been the background to a row over the border and resulted in the issue becoming the major obstacle in Brexit negotiations.

 All sides in the Brexit talks agree that there must not be return to a ‘hard’ border with customs posts and police patrols.